sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 The threshold is calculated per image:

 ![th_yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen.png)
+> (Figure 8: Yen threshold example 1, in this plot (from left to right), are the original image, a binarization of an image with Yen threshold, the image actual mask and the image histogram where the black line is Yen threshold (11))

 The binarization should be reversed in cases where the nuclei is darker than the background,
 If the original value is **below** the threshold the value is assigned to be one (white), and if the value is **above** the threshold the value is assigned to be zero (black):

 ![th_yen2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen2.png)
+> (Figure 9: Yen threshold example 2, in this plot (from left to right), are the original image, a binarization of an image with Yen threshold, the image actual mask and the image histogram where the black line is Yen threshold (164))

 ### IoU - Intersection over union (performance index)
 IoU is a segmentation performance measure which stands for intersection over union.